 Coachella takes place in Indio, California, just twenty minutes east of Palm Springs.
-When you stay out in the desert, whether in a hotel or house, you're never too far from some of the hot spots in Palm Springs.
-This year we took some of our down time to explore more of our favorites in the desert including Moorten Botanical Gardens, The Saguaro, Parker Palm Springs, #ThatPinkDoor, and Joshua Tree National Park.
+When you stay out in the desert, whether in a hotel or house, you’re never too far from some of the hot spots in Palm Springs.
+This year we spent a long weekend in Palm Springs to explore more of our favorites in the desert including Moorten Botanical Gardens, The Saguaro, Parker Palm Springs, #ThatPinkDoor, and Joshua Tree National Park.

 The Saguaro Palm Springs